 QRCEC, in cooperation with ASEZA and ADC, identified several professions that are specific to Aqaba and which are urgently needed and yet are unavailable in the market.
 Such professions included lifeguards, occupational health and safety technicians and hospitality and other tourism related careers.

 In October 2011, QRCEC, with the assistance of the Royal Naval Forces (RNF) trained a core group of 20 youth on lifeguard techniques and water rescue, using a variety of aid techniques and equipment, and as an outcome, ten of the youth were certified by the RNF as professional lifeguards.
-Moreover, three of the youth were able to find employment and were appointed in the touristic beach in the southern area (Paradise Beach).
+Moreover, three of the youth were able to find employment and were appointed in the touristic beach in the southern area (Berenice south beach).

 In 2012, the QRCEC will be training a core group of 20 youth on occupational health and safety, in addition to introducing the JRF Youth Career Initiative (YCI) in Aqaba, which falls under Tourism and Hospitality training.